 State of Maryland Law and Consent for HIV Testing

-The State HIV testing form is still available to clinicians and researchers.
-The Organization has determined that researchers who conduct research that involves HIV testing have the following two options to meet State requirements for documentation of testing.
+The Informed Consent and Agreement to HIV Testing form provided by the Maryland Department of Health is still available to clinicians and researchers.
+Researchers who conduct research that involves HIV testing have the following options to meet state requirements for documentation of testing:

-3. If a research participant does have a medical record, the research team may decide to document the HIV testing requirements in the medical record instead of using the separate State form.
-If this option is followed, the written medical record must contain a statement that includes the following details:
+2. If a research participant does have a medical record, the research team may decide to document the HIV testing requirements in the medical record instead of using the separate Department of Health form.
+If this option is selected, the written medical record must contain a statement that includes the following details:

 b.
 “The research participant was informed she/he had the right to refuse HIV testing without penalty.”